 3. If you don’t own a car — and therefore don’t have liability or collision insurance, you’d need to purchase both liability and the CDW.
 While car rental agencies are required to have the minimum liability coverage for their state, it probably wouldn’t be enough to cover a major accident.

-How a card could help: The card could cover damages, allowing you to decline the CDW.
+How a card could help: The card could cover damages, allowing you to decline the company’s rental collision damage waiver (CDW) or loss damage waiver (LDW).
 To cover liability, you could purchase the rental agency’s policy or seek out a non-owner insurance policy.

 The rental car company may also offer you personal accident and personal effects insurance, which cover medical bills and items within the car.
 If you have health insurance and homeowner’s, renter’s, or travel insurance, these probably aren’t necessary.

 Pay for the entire rental agreement with your credit card.

 Then, if something happens with your rental car, you can file a claim with your credit card.
 Its benefits will kick in either before or after your regular auto insurance, depending on whether your card’s coverage is “primary” or “secondary.”
 You’re typically covered for a certain number of consecutive days, up to the cash value of the car.

 Primary: Acts as the main insurance on your rental car, so your regular car insurance company won’t even be contacted.